ReactorKit/ReactorKit/README.md

 Any discussions and pull requests are welcomed 💖

-To contribute code, use `$ swift generate-xcodeproj` to generate Xcode project for development.
+To contribute code, use `$ swift package generate-xcodeproj` to generate Xcode project for development.

 ## Changelog